-The Kāpiti Coast has a rich heritage and is home to seven wonderful museums with something for everyone to explore and enjoy.
+The Kāpiti Coast has a rich heritage and is home to seven wonderful and diverse museums and a public art gallery, with something for everyone to explore and enjoy.

 Do you like history and heritage, and love museums?
 Maybe you have experience working in museums or in the care of specialist collections?

 Why not contact a museum to see if you can volunteer with its operation, care of collections and future development?

 - The Kapiti Coast Museum

 - Southward Car Museum

 - The Paekākāriki Rail and Heritage Museum